Samuel A. E. Headley

 - International Society of Sports Nutrition Sports Nutrition Certification

-- Lifestyle interventions to treat persons with chronic diseases
+- Lifestyle interventions for persons with chronic kidney disease

 - Lifestyle Modifications in CKD: The Risk Factor Paradox, presented at the annual meeting of the NEACSM in fall 2013.

 - The effect of exercise training in CKD.
 Presented at Henry Ford Hospital, November 2013

 - Headley, SA, Germain, M, Wood, R, Joubert, J, Milch, C,Evans, E, Poindexter, A, Cornelius, A, Brewer, B,Pescatello, LS,& Parker, B. (2014) Short-term aerobic exercise and vascular function in CKD stage 3: A randomized controlled trial.
 AJKD, In Press